dansmyers/ProgrammingAndSoftwareDevelopment/4-Classes_and_Objects/Deliverables/Number_One_Jams.md

 Write Java programs to answer each of the following questions.
 This project is worth **five** total points, one point per question.
 You will receive full credit for a question if your program produces output that gives a satisfactory answer.

-1. Which artist has more all-time chart appearances: Prince or Madonna?
+**1980's**.
+Which artist has more all-time chart appearances: Prince or Madonna?
 Tip: Only count appearances as solo artists, so you only need to match songs by "Prince" and "Madonna".

-2. Find and print all of the number one hits by Elvis Presley.
+**The King**.
+Find and print all of the number one hits by Elvis Presley.

-3. Which song spent the greatest total number of weeks on the charts?
+**Longevity**.
+Which song spent the greatest total number of weeks on the charts?

-4. How many unique artists are in the entire data set?
+**Unique Artists** How many unique artists are in the entire data set?
 This is not the same as the number of lines in the file, because many artists have had multiple charting songs.
 The easiest way to create a set of the unique artists is to use a `HashSet<String>`, which maintains a set of values with no duplicates.
 Take a look at [the `HashSet` documentation](https://docs.oracle.com/javase/7/docs/api/java/util/HashSet.html).
 To create a new `HashSet<String>`,

 ```